 Then there's the audio-only edition, which can be listened to in pieces, or while distracted.
-It's still an incredible document, with Beyoncé drawing on a wealth of collaborators to late-night feel-bad R&B ("6 Inch").
+It's still an incredible document, with Beyoncé drawing on a wealth of collaborators to more fully realize her own sound; it touches on American music genres ranging from Dixieland jazz (the brass on "Daddy Lessons") to late-night feel-bad R&B ("6 Inch").
 Its politics are still present, if backgrounded, although the way in which she owns those idioms that had been claimed by white male rock stars and refashions them in her own image is an unprecendented statement about the politics of rock 'n' roll and soul.
 (The only real misstep is the brief dirge "Forward," on which the watery vocals of James Blake command the listener's attention, although his submerged sound at least mirrors the imagery of Beyoncé being trapped underwater that comes onscreen shortly after Lemonade opens.)

 Initial reactions to Lemonade showed how the splitting of attention could result in an album's message being fragmented.
 The ooh-and-ahh-ing over the possibility that the album's cheating subplot was taken from real life, ignoring that infidelity is one of the oldest plotlines in the book, rankled; to assume that Beyoncé was being diaristic was more than a bit dismissive of her ability to create art from whole cloth.
 Beyoncé's intertextuality with herself has always been present (even on "Daddy Lessons," she gives the early Destiny's Child hit "Soldier" a nod), but the disconnect between the public character of "Beyoncé" and the person Beyoncé Knowles Carter is made plain in the film's credits, where the former is listed as the auteur of Lemonade, and the latter, its executive producer.